boudra/moboudra.com/posts/hacking-vs-overengineering.md

 During my software engineering career, I have noticed a clear distinction between developers who prefer to hack things together and those who favour overengineering.

-I have gone through different phases of this spectrum myself, with the results of one usually making me overcompensate and becoming the other.
+I have gone through different phases of this spectrum myself, with the frustrations of one usually making me overcompensate and becoming the other.
 I now believe that I have settled on a balanced approach to software development.

 The main difference between these two types of developers lies in their beliefs and where they choose to focus their energy.